-Genetic Associations and Mechanisms in Oncology (GAME-ON) Initiative
+Working Groups - Genetic Associations and Mechanisms in Oncology (GAME-ON) Initiative

 Analytic and Risk Modeling Working Group

-Purpose: Develop models to characterize risk factors for cancer, share analytic approaches and develop analytic tools, and determine when risk models are ready to transition to the Epidemiology and Clinical Working Group.
+The purpose of this working group was to develop models to characterize risk factors for cancer, share analytic approaches and develop analytic tools, and determine when risk models are ready to transition to the Epidemiology and Clinical Working Group.

 Epidemiology and Clinical Working Group